daedaleanai/reqtraq/certdocs/TRAQ-138-SDD.md

 implies a `Parents` attribute with a filter for the requirement specification of the parent will be added to the schema of the document.
 - An implementation, which consists of separated matchers for both code and tests.
+- Any attributes for its requirements and assumptions.

 Common attributes are appended to the attribute schema in each document to fully define the schema of the attributes in the requirements that belong to the document.